 • Device and location independence enable users to access systems using a web browser regardless of their location or what device they use (e.g., PC, mobile phone).
 As infrastructure is off-site (typically provided by a third-party) and accessed via the Internet, users can connect to it from anywhere.

-• Maintenance of cloud computing applications is easier, because they do not need to be installed on each user’s computer and can be accessed from different places (e.g., different work locations, while travelling, etc.).
+• Maintaining cloud computing applications is easier since they do not require installation on each user’s computer and can be accessed from various locations (e.g., different work sites, while traveling, etc.).

 • Multitenancy enables sharing of resources and costs across a large pool of users thus allowing for: